Registration

 On the “PJ web” app for submitting documents online, I can only upload a single file, even though I have several files that correspond to the requested supporting document.

-There are also computer features that allow you to merge multiple PDF documents (PDF printer).
+There are also features on computers that allow you to merge multiple PDF documents (PDF printer).

 I registered online and made a mistake when entering my date of birth, the spelling of my first or last name (or any other information), and I can no longer correct it.
 What should I do?

-I need to provide a valid form of identification.
+I need to provide an official form of identification.
 What documents are accepted?
-Accepted documents: national ID card (front and back), passport, or valid residence permit.
+Accepted documents : both sides of a national ID card (CNI), passport, or valid residence permit.

-I need to provide proof of school, university, or extracurricular liability insurance.
-What is liability insurance or school/university insurance?
-Where can I obtain proof of liability insurance?
+I must provide proof of school, university, or extracurricular insurance / liability insurance.

 All students must be covered by civil liability insurance as part of their studies (see the University of Montpellier’s internal regulations).

-Where can I obtain the civil liability certificate?
+Where can I obtain a certificate of civil liability?

 From your insurer, your health insurance provider, or when opening a bank account in France.